minnojs/minno-time/resources/tutorials/overview.md

 ### Learn how to use PIP
 This was only a short overview of the player.
 There are many ways to learn how to use it.
 We recommend you first see some examples for code.
 Start with the [hello world example](hello.md).
 Then, to understand better the syntax used in that example, read a little about [Javascript objects](javascript.md).
-Now go back to the [hello world example](hello.md) or continue to the [slideshow example](slideshow.md).
+Next, go back to the [hello world example](hello.md) or continue to the [slideshow example](slideshow.md).

 Next, if you can, download and [install](install.md) a local version of a server that can run PIP scripts.
 When you launch that server it will take to the page you're reading right now.
 We recommend that you next read and experience our Stroop tutorial, which will take you from [setup](stroop-setup.md) to the [complete task](stroop-task.md) is a few steps.